 It is recommended that incoming students meet with an advisor to select the correct courses for their academic goals.
 Prior to visiting with an academic advisor, students should have an active Blinn application, test scores or exemptions, and high school or college transcripts or GED scores on file.
 Visit Academic Advising to schedule an appointment.

 NOTE: Students who are not college ready (have not passed any part of the TSI Assessment), on academic probation, or scholastic suspension must meet with an advisor prior to registering for classes.

 All first-time Blinn students must complete the online New Student Orientation, which can be accessed through their myBLINN account under the Personal Information tab.

-New students arriving in the Fall semester are encouraged to attend Advising Days, where advising and registering for classes can be completed simultaneously.
+New students arriving in the Fall semester are encouraged to attend New Student Registration, where advising and registering for classes can be completed simultaneously.
 Click here for more information.

 Once you have completed your admissions file and cleared any registration holds, you may register for classes at any Blinn College District location and online.
 Find the courses that work best with your schedule then register online through your myBLINN account.